RConsortium/rtrs-wg/Minutes/RTRS_WG_2022-04-07_minutes.md

 ## Minutes RTRS WG - 2022-04-07

-The minutes were compiled by Joseph Rickert.
+The minutes were compiled by Joseph Rickert

 ### Attendees
 * Gabriel Becker